-Dr Michael Rich in Melbourne is one of the few specialist doctors who has treated hundreds of men with pearly penile papules (PPPs).
-Dr Rich has patients come to him at his Armadale clinic from all over Australia and overseas for this quick, easy pearly penile papule removal treatment which, although medically non-essential, is often of great emotional and psychological benefit.
+Dr Michael Rich in Melbourne is one of the few specialist dermatologists who has treated hundreds of men with pearly penile papules (PPPs).
+Dr Rich has patients come to him at his Armadale clinic from all over Australia and overseas for quick, easy removal which, although medically non-essential, often has an emotional and psychological benefit.

 Contact our Melbourne clinic to make an appointment today.

 The actual process is straightforward – usually just one laser session, and they’re gone.

 The laser is focused solely on the papules, and works from the outside in, vaporising your unwanted pearls.
 There is no damage to your penis at all, making our laser the perfect tool.
 At ENRICH, Dr Rich uses the Erbium laser for quick and precise elimination.

 The treatment does produce soem discomfort and the area will produce a scab, as you might expect from any cut or scrape, and will should heal over well within a fortnight.
 A dressing will be applied, needing to stay on for about a week, and you can expect the area to swell somewhat, with some initial bleeding.

 Because PPPs hardly ever recur, you can rest easy knowing that this is the only procedure you are likely to need.

 The scientific name is hirsuties papillaris genitalis.
 PPPs are a small ring of flesh-coloured (or slightly lighter-coloured) dome-shaped bumps in an organised row around the corona of the penis.

 These little bumps are considered a normal characteristic of some penises and are non-infectious, benign growths.
 We’re not sure why they occur, but they most often present in men in their twenties or thirties, appearing as tiny pearls around the edge of the head of the penis, more often in uncircumcised men.
 Men who are circumcised as an adult sometimes find these bumps disappear spontaneously.